ryantkoehler/seqs2ftab/README.md

 columns 3,4,5 we will get free energy ('dGPey0_f'), enthalpy ('dHPey0_f'), and entropy (dSPey0_f).

+**NOTE1**: The output of called programs must have one line per input sequence.
+Blank lines and lines starting with "#" are ignored.
+Otherwise, each input sequence should have a corresponding output line with values to be extracted and compiled into score tables.

-NOTE: *tm_util* as well as other programs listed in the example score definition file (*dna_util*, *alphcont*, *venpipe*) are all part of the vertools collection; Source code is available here:
+**NOTE2**: *tm_util* as well as other programs listed in the example score definition file (*dna_util*, *alphcont*, *venpipe*) are all part of the vertools collection; Source code is available here: